-In this post, you will find 10 domain name search tools.
-Many of them are instant domain name lookup tools.
-Using a bulk domain name checker, you can explore more than one available domain for a given keyword.
+In this post, you will find nine domain name search tools.
+Many of them are instant domain name checkers.
+Using a bulk domain name checker, you can explore the domain name availability across many TLDs such as .com, .net, .org, .ai, .co.uk, and .me.

-Without wasting your valuable time, let’s check how you can find out if a domain is registered or not.
+Without wasting your valuable time, let’s check how you can determine if a domain is registered or not.

 Recommend: How to Find Low Competitive Keywords for SEO

-10 Best Free Websites to Check Domain Name Availability
+10 Best Free Domain Name Search Tools to Check Availability of Any Domain

 The tools listed here are not in a particular order.
 Feel free to try several and let me know what you think is the best one to check available domain names in the comments below.